tgrandhi1605/pytest-deepeval-llm-evaluator/README.md

 * 	Augmentation Modules
 * 	Generation Modules

-It integrates with the RAGAS library, OpenAI, and Langchain to deliver actionable insights on LLM performance.
+It integrates with the DeepEval library, OpenAI, and Langchain to deliver actionable insights on LLM performance.

 ## ⚙️ Tech stack
 1. [Python](https://www.python.org/downloads/)